About Craig Stolar

 Format: Classic and New Rock

 I have been fortunate to play with many excellent musicians.
 My goal has been to always be challenged by surrounding myself with musicians who were better than me.
 I have accomplished that.
 I plan on rockin’ until the very end.
-I have been especially been fortunate to have my lovely wife Jeannie by my side, who has been very supportive of my music addiction.
+I have been especially been fortunate to have my lovely wife Jeannie by my side, who has been very supportive of my music obsession.

 * This history was compiled with the best recollections of Craig Stolar.
 If you believe you have any corrections to this information, please contact Craig Stolar: email@example.com